hacker-lin/bio2bioes/README.md

 First, git clone the src!

 You can replace the 'bio' file to your raw bio data
-> Warning: your data format must be adjust as thesame as "my bio file data format"
+> Warning: your data format must be adjust as the same as "my bio file data format"

 Try follow code for test: